Bachelor’s Degrees to Women

 Degree Attainment by Women of Color

-Over the past ten years, Black and Latina women comprised less than 4% of the bachelor’s degree holders in engineering and less than 5% of the bachelor’s degree holders in computer science.
-While Black women have constantly represented about 1% of the engineering bachelor’s degree holders in the last several years, their representation among computer science bachelor’s degree holders has been on a decline since 2003 and stagnated at around 2.35%.
+Over the past ten years, Black and Latina women comprised less than 4% of the total bachelor’s degree holders in engineering and less than 5% of the bachelor’s degree holders in computer science.
+While Black women have constantly represented about 1% of engineering bachelor’s degree holders in the last several years, their representation among computer science bachelor’s degree holders has declined since 2012 and stagnated at around 2.5%.
+On the other hand, the percentage of Latinas earning a bachelor’s degree in engineering has increased from 1.7% to 3.3%

 Note: For this graph, women of color include Black/African American and Hispanic/Latina only.